The Prince-Bishopric of Basel after 1813

 1500 Swiss on a Timber Raft or Höllander Flöße

 A Dutch chronicle from the nineteenth century (Jan Willem van Druijnen, Leven aan de Waal of Vervolg der Kronijk van Nijmegen 1819-1859) reports that more than 1500 Swiss arrived in Nimwegen (Nijmegen) on timber rafts in July and August 1819, on their way to Dordrecht.
 They emigrated by ship to South Brazil.
-It is an … Read more » “1500 Swiss on a Timber Raft or Höllander Flöße”
+It indicates mass … Read more » “1500 Swiss on a Timber Raft or Höllander Flöße”